 A few years ago, a casual friend of mine suggested that I try the Black Forest Inn restaurant in Minneapolis, a German restaurant that has been in business for right at 47 years (as of next Tuesday).
 I kept it on my culinary radar for quite sometime until I had an appointment near downtown Minneapolis one day on a recent trip to the Twin Cities and I decided to find the Black Forest Inn and have a little lunch.
 I found it on the southeast corner of Nicollet and 26th Ave. just south of downtown and west of I-35W (see map).

 Erich and Gerhard Christ opened the Black Forest Inn on May 15, 1965.
 It was basically a small bar with an even smaller kitchen where Erich would make a handful of German specialties.
-Somewhere along the way Gerhard Christ departed and Erich was joined in the business in 1968 when he married his wife Joanne.
+Somewhere along the way Gerhard Christ departed and Erich was joined in the business by his new wife, Joanne, whom he married in 1968.
 In the mid-70's, the Christ's bought the property next to them, a dilapidated old building that they tore down and put in a German style beer garden along side the restaurant.

 It was just after noon when I walked into the restaurant and was greeted by Kelley, a young and cheerful waitress.
 She asked if I wanted a table or a booth.
 I went with the booth, which was old and wooden, probably from an old restaurant or pub that were probably moved to the Black Forest Inn a number of years ago.
 The first thing that struck me about the place was the smell of nutmeg that permeated the air.
 There's something about nutmeg and German food that I simply love.